 Does This Therapy Work?

 Integrative therapy uses multiple styles and approaches to treatment.
-For example, if you suffer substance abuse, depression, or an eating disorder, you don’t only visit a talk therapist.
+For example, if you suffer substance abuse, or depression, you don’t only visit a talk therapist.
 Instead, your integrative therapy combines individual, group, and family therapies to understand and overcome your problem from multiple directions.
 In addition, you also receive CBT, holistic therapies like art and music, and experiential therapies like rock climbing.
 You face an unlimited number of approaches and styles for your treatment plan.

 Overall, the integrative therapy definition works well for a wide range of problems.
 You start your sessions with your therapist getting to know you and developing your own treatment plan.
 Therefore, this plan uses the mix of therapies thought to best target and treat your specific needs.